-At present, there are 22 Fellows of the Institute.
+At present, there are 27 Fellows of the Institute.
 In addition to conducting research, most of the Fellows also teach courses at the main Homewood Campus of The Johns Hopkins University.
-These courses are taught in the following departments: Economics, Geography and Environmental Engineering, History and Political Science.
-The joint teaching of Applied Economics and Finance between Prof. Hanke and Institute Fellow, Ryan Guttridge, for the past 10 years illustrates one of the many types of activities in which Fellows are engaged.
-In their course of teaching, Hanke and Guttridge have developed an innovative valuation model – the so-called Hanke-Guttridge Discounted Cash Flow Model – for valuing companies that trade on organized exchanges.
+These courses are taught in the following departments: Economics, Geography and Environmental Engineering, History, and Political Science.
+The joint teaching of the well-regarded Applied Economics & Finance course by Prof. Hanke and Institute Fellow Hesam Motlagh illustrates one of the many types of teaching activities in which Fellows are engaged.
+(Click here for the course syllabus).

 Eric John Abrahamson is an economic historian who has written about various regulated industries including telecommunications, financial services and electric utilities, as well as philanthropy.
 He is president of Vantage Point Historical Services, Inc.